When doctrine collides with empathy, the collision strikes the soul.”

 HOW TO FORM A CIRCLE OF EMPATHY

 You can form a Circle with as few as three or as many as eight people.
 You just need to commit to one another to meet eight times to discuss each of the fundamental questions.
-Each time you meet, just follow the simple process and adhere to the guidelines explained on this website.
+Each time you meet, just follow the simple Process and adhere to the Agreements explained on this website.
 No special training is required.

 If you have any questions about how to form or participate in a Circle, contact us here.
 You can also find Circles of Empathy on Facebook and connect with others in your area who may want to form a Circle.